ochiengfranklin/ochiengfranklin/README.md

 **Software Developer • MERN Specialist • Backend-Focused**

-I’m a Software Developer specializing in the **MERN stack**, with a strong focus on **backend engineering** and clean, scalable architectures.
+I’m a Software Engineer specializing in the **MERN stack**, with a strong focus on **backend engineering** and clean, scalable architectures.
 I enjoy turning ideas into reliable systems and continuously improving how I design, build, and ship software.

 ---